trihan51/Game-On/README.md

-# Game-On
+# Game On
-Source code for the android mobile application Game On.
+A mobile meetup app for offline events.

+Currently only supports board games!